 You don’t want gunk reclogging your downspout, so start here and clean your gutters by moving away from this location.

 After all the gross stuff is out, make sure to clear out any remaining residue by spraying the hose through the gutters and down the downspouts.
-Not only will this clean out the gutters but it will help point out leaks, if there are any.
+Not only will this clean them out but it will help point out leaks, if there are any.

 When it comes to maintaining your gutters, the tools that you use can impact your gutter cleaning either positively or negatively (that goes for both you and the gutters).
 In order to make sure that you are properly maintaining your gutters, it’s important that you use the right tools.